2025 World Snooker Championship: Third qualification round

-The world number 19 Stuart Bingham, winner of the 2015 event and a semi-finalist the previous year, lost 610 to the world number 79 Michael Holt.
+The world number 19 Stuart Bingham, winner of the 2015 event and a semi-finalist in 2021 and 2024, lost 6–10 to the world number 79 Michael Holt.
 Bingham failed to reach the main stage for the first time since the 2010 event.
-Stephen Maguire, a quarter-finalist the previous year, lost 310 to amateur player Gao Yang, who had recently earned a two-year tour card by winning the WSF Championship.
-The world number 41 Robert Milkins lost 510 to the world number 107 Wang.
-Zhao defeated Lyu Haotian 104, making three centuries and five half-centuries, while Elliot Slessor defeated Fu 106.
-The world number 20 Chris Wakelin, the 2024 International Championship runner-up, won five consecutive frames for a 105 victory over Xing Zihao.
+Stephen Maguire, a quarter-finalist the previous year, lost 3–10 to amateur player Gao Yang, who had recently earned a two-year tour card by winning the WSF Championship.
+The world number 41 Robert Milkins lost 5–10 to the world number 107 Wang.
+Zhao defeated Lyu Haotian 10–4, making three centuries and five half-centuries, while Elliot Slessor defeated Fu 10–6.
+The world number 20 Chris Wakelin, the 2024 International Championship runner-up, won five consecutive frames for a 10–5 victory over Xing Zihao.
 Ben Woollaston defeated Mark Davis on the last black ball of a 58-minute deciding frame.
-The world number 95 Sunny Akani beat the world number 29 Noppon Saengkham 107, and the world number 76 Ross Muir defeated the world number 21 Tom Ford by the same score.
-The world number 18 Ali Carter, a two-time finalist, recovered from 67 behind to beat Burns 108, while Matthew Stevens, also a two-time finalist, defeated Thepchaiya Un-Nooh by the same score.
+The world number 95 Sunny Akani beat the world number 29 Noppon Saengkham 10–7, and the world number 76 Ross Muir defeated the world number 21 Tom Ford by the same score.
+The world number 18 Ali Carter, a two-time finalist, recovered from 6–7 behind to beat Burns 10–8, while Matthew Stevens, also a two-time finalist, defeated Thepchaiya Un-Nooh by the same score.
 Burns, Carty, Fu, Hamilton, Hammad Miah, and Xing all lost their professional tour cards after their third-round defeats.
 Fu was subsequently awarded a new two-year invitational tour card for the following two seasons.
 Burns secured a new two-year tour card through Q School.
 Following an unsuccessful attempt to regain his tour place through Q School, 53-year-old Hamilton announced his retirement in June 2025, after 34 years on the professional tour.